WPCD-Workflows/documentation/source/old/itm/public/xml/itm_glossary.rst

 data mapping
-   An XML file containing all the mapping essentials for mapping from a local experimental database for a specific tokamak device to the ITM database.
+   An XML file containing all the mapping essentials for mapping from a local experimental database for a specific tokamak device to the EU-IM database.
 The mapping essentials include for instance the download method, local signal names, gains and offsets, time base, and eventual interpolation option to ensure that only one time base is set for each CPO that is built from multiple local signals.
-A java code (exp2ITM developed under ISIP), with the MD and DM files as inputs, is then run to connect to the local device database, retrieve the required experimental data and populate the ITM database instance for that shot/device and dataversion.
+A java code (exp2EU-IM developed under ISIP), with the MD and DM files as inputs, is then run to connect to the local device database, retrieve the required experimental data and populate the EU-IM database instance for that shot/device and dataversion.

 director